bnb-chain/bnb-chain.github.io/docs/bnb-opbnb/faq/cross-chain-faqs.md

 ### Can I directly transfer assets between opBNB and Greenfield?

 Currently, direct cross-chain transfers between opBNB and Greenfield are not supported.
-However, users can achieve cross-chain transfers between these two networks by conducting a two-step process through the Binance Smart Chain (BSC).
+However, users can achieve cross-chain transfers between these two networks by conducting a two-step process through the BNB Smart Chain (BSC).
 This involves transferring assets from opBNB to BSC and then from BSC to Greenfield.